Northwest Notes: Towns, Westbrook, Jazz, Trail Blazers

 • The Jazz were prepared for a major acquisition this summer, but they couldn’t find any suitable opportunities, according to Andy Larsen of The Salt Lake Tribune.
 “You guys have seen how things evolve in an offseason,” general manager Justin Zanik told reporters.
 “In this organization, we are extremely aggressive with pursuing any and all means necessary to make this a championship-caliber roster.
 When those opportunities come up, we’re ready for it.
 There weren’t any.”

 • The quality of Milwaukee’s picks toward the end of this decade will determine how much value the Trail Blazers got in exchange for Damian Lillard, Aaron Fentress of The Oregonian states on the one-year anniversary of the trade.
-Portland has swap rights for the Bucks‘ first-round selections in 2028 and 2030, and will receive the most and least favorable among their own pick, Boston’s, Milwaukee’s and Washington’s in 2029.
+Portland has swap rights for the Bucks‘ first-round selections in 2028 and 2030, and will receive the most and least favorable among their own pick, Boston’s, and Milwaukee’s in 2029.

 View Comments (3)